ccarruitero/makemehapi/exercises/validation_using_joi_object/problem.md

 }
 ```

-Route information can be found in the Hapi directory
+All route information can be found here:

-`node_modules/hapi/API.md#route-configuration`
+    {rootdir:/node_modules/hapi/API.md}

-Joi information can be found in
+Joi information can be found here:

-`node_modules/hapi/node_modules/joi/README.md`
+    {rootdir:/node_modules/joi/README.md}